Our Corporate History

 In 1969, Ghaddafi took power in Libya, cutting oil production and raising prices.
 Other producers threatened to do the same and the Yom Kippur war of 1973 brought the crisis to a head.
 Within weeks OPEC countries quadrupled the oil price and imposed a boycott for two months.
 The effect on the West was economically catastrophic.

 The 1970s were notable for Shell’s development of the oil fields in the North Sea and South America - difficult and expensive to do, but crucial given the reduced supplies from the Middle East.
 In 1978 Shell completed the Cognac drilling and production platform in the Gulf of Mexico, the world’s tallest platform at 1,100 feet.

 From the mid-1990s public scrutiny of the oil industry intensified as environmental issues gained prominence.
 Shell was criticised over plans to dispose of the Brent Spar platform and also ran into difficulties in Nigeria.
 As the new millennium got under way, Shell expanded in China and Russia.
 In 2005 Shell dissolved its old corporate structure to create a single new company.
 Shell remains one of the world’s major oil and gas companies.
 We have interests in liquefied natural gas and gas to liquids products; we help develop sustainable biofuels; and we are involved in wind projects.

 Shell History in Pakistan

 The Shell and the Burmah Groups, retained the remaining 49% in equal proportions.
 In February of 1993, as economic liberalisation began to take root and the Burmah divested from PBS, Shell Petroleum stepped into raise its stake to 51%.
-The years 2001-2 have seen the Shell Petroleum Company successively increasing its share, with the Group now having a 77% stake in Shell Pakistan Ltd (SPL) - an expression of confidence.
+Shell Petroleum Company successively increased its share, with the Group now having a 77% stake in Shell Pakistan Ltd (SPL).